 While it is easy for sighted users to view the information in a table, someone that cannot see the table won’t be able to make those same associations without a screen reader and proper formatting.
 Tables are not mobile optimized and must be formatted correctly to be Americans with Disabilities Act (ADA) compliant.
 Only use tables if there is no other way to format your information.

 Follow these steps to make sure your table is ADA-compliant:

 - Label column and/or row headers so the content is read correctly.

 - Make sure your table can be read from left to right and line by line.

-- Include a caption to describe the content and figures in the table by going to to Table > Table Properties and select Caption.
+- Include a caption to describe the content and figures in the table by going to Table > Table Properties and selecting Caption.